abdulraoufatia/DevOps-Course-Starter/README.md

 ### Continious Delivery

 1. Second job will run upon the success of first job (CI)
-2. QEMU is set up
+2. QEMU is set up - enabled to allow the user to have access to any kind of application or operating system on a current platform
 3. Docker buildx is set up
 4. Docker is authenticated
-5. Image in first job is pushed to docker
+5. Production image is pushed to docker (using argument  `target: production`)
 6. Image deployed on Heroku
 7. Notification is sent

 ### Important Heroku Dockerfile commands and runtime

-- To deploy the production environment, it must be last step within the Dockerfile
+- If argument `target : <name_of_env>` is set to a specific target, it will upload the target name, the stage by default will upload the last stage.
+This is because, in our application, it's production, if you were to change this to `test`, the `test` target stage will be pushed to Dockerhub (action name = Pushing to DockerHub )
 - The web process must listen for HTTP traffic on $PORT, which is set by Heroku
 - EXPOSE in Dockerfile is not respected, but can be used for local testing.
 Only HTTP requests are supported.